FemtoEmacs/nimacros/nimacros/chaps/nimdoc3.md

-will not be able to get the curare in exchange for the parrot chick: The healer may not like parrot chicks, or his daughter may already have five parrot chicks, and he does not want to humor her and add a sixth chicken to her collection.
+will not be able to get the curare in exchange for the parrot chick: The healer may not like parrot chicks, or his daughter may already have five parrot chicks, and he does not want to humor her and add a sixth chick to her collection.

 The problem with a barter economy is that the buyer